replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/preflights.md

 * Firewalld is disabled.
 * SELinux is disabled.
 * At least one nameserver is accessible on a non-loopback address.
+* TCP ports 10248 and 10250 are available for kubelet.
+* TCP port 10257 is available for the kube controller manager.
-* TCP port 10250 is available for kubelet.
+* TCP port 10259 is available for the kube scheduler.
 * At least 4 GiB of memory is available.
 (Warn when less than 8GiB).
 * /var/lib/kubelet has at least 30GiB total space and is less than 80% full.
 (Warn when more than 60% full).
 * The server has at least 2 CPUs.
 (Warn when less than 4 CPUs).